-Central Elgin has committed to develop and implement practices to achieve a state of continuous improvement.
-The Municipality will formalize the continuous improvement efforts by adopting the Plan, Do, Check, Evaluate process throughout the annual updates of every Detailed Asset Management Plan.
+Central Elgin has committed to develop and implement practices to achieve a state of continuous improvement by the municipality.
+We will formalize the continuous improvement efforts by adopting the Plan, Do, Check, Evaluate process throughout the annual updates of every DAMP.
 This critical review will provide opportunities for Central Elgin to identify, analyze and implement improvements on a continuous basis.
 This will enable Central Elgin to maintain and or improve the overall condition of its assets.